AI with dataflows

 In the pop-up window, select the function you want to use and the data you want to transform.
 In this example, I'm scoring the sentiment of a column that contains review text.

 Cultureinfo is an optional input to specify the language of the text.
-This field is expecting an ISO code.
-You can use a column as input for Cultureinfo, or a static field.
+This column is expecting an ISO code.
+You can use a column as input for Cultureinfo, or a static column.
 In this example, the language is specified as English (en) for the whole column.
-If you leave this field blank, Power BI automatically detects the language before applying the function.
+If you leave this column blank, Power BI automatically detects the language before applying the function.
 Next, select Invoke.

 After invoking the function, the result is added as a new column to the table.
 The transformation is also added as an applied step in the query.

-If the function returns multiple output fields, invoking the function adds a new column with a record of the multiple output fields.
+If the function returns multiple output columns, invoking the function adds a new column with a row of the multiple output columns.

 Use the expand option to add one or both values as columns to your data.